Code-Institute-Submissions/EimearCunningham-Milestone1/testing.md

     * The "Projects" section can be accessed easily in two ways - Either by scrolling past the "About Me" section, or by selecting the "Projects" link from the navigation bar.
     * The projects section provides an album with pictures of three projects, including links to view these projects on GitHub.

 3. As a recruiter, I want to view the candidates relevant work experience.
+    * The "Work Experience" section is located directly underneath the "Projects" section and can be found by scrolling to the section.
+It is also accesable through the navigation bar.
+    * The section contains an easy to read timeline of my most recent work experince.

 4. As a recruiter, I want to be able to easily see how I can contact the candidate should I wish to get in touch.
+    * There are 2 links on the page to access the "Contact Me" section - One in the navigation bar, and an inline link in the "About Me paragraph.
+Both of these links lead to a contact form which requests the users name, email address and message.
+    * The footer is located directly underneath the contact form, and contains further contact details such as phone, email address and links to my social media platforms.

 5. As a recruiter, I want to be able to download the candidate’s CV in PDF format.
+    * There are 2 places where the user can download my CV from on the site - One is located in the "About Me" section at the top of the page, and the second is located in the page footer.
+    This will save the user from scrolling back to the top of the page to retrieve my CV.